anjackson/anjackson.github.io/content/blog/2014-08-27-user-driven-digital-preservation.md

 ---
+date: 2014-08-27
 layout: post
-type: blog
+author: anj
+draft: false
+url: null
 title: User-Driven Digital Preservation
-author: anj
-category: digital-dark-age
 tags:
   - Digital Preservation
   - Preservation Actions
   - SCAPE
   - Web Archives
-url: null
+type: blog
+category: digital-dark-age
 aliases: null
-date: 2014-08-27
 ---

 First published [on the UK Web Archive blog](http://britishlibrary.typepad.co.uk/webarchive/2014/08/user-driven-digital-preservation-with-interject.html).

+_2024-12-13: Note that the links on this page refer to the live service, which is no longer live.
+The blog post link provided above shows the results as images in the page._
 <!--break-->

 ---